Inversion of adjunction for rational and Du Bois pairs: Deformation of Du Bois pairs

-Now we prove that if a special fiber supports a Du Bois pair, so does the total space near that fiber.
-We begin by clarifying some notation: By a Cartier divisor on a possibly non-normal scheme we mean a subscheme locally defined by a single non-zero-divisor near every point.
+\begin{proof} This is left as an exercise to the reader.
+Earlier versions of this paper, which are available on the arXiv, also contain a detailed proof. \end{proof} Now we prove that if a special fiber supports a Du Bois pair, so does the total space near that fiber.
+Recall that effective Cartier divisors on a possibly non-normal scheme are simply subschemes locally defined by a single non-zero-divisor near every point.

-\begin{theorem} Let $X$ be a scheme essentially of finite type over $\bC$, $Z \subseteq X$ a reduced subscheme and $H$ a reduced effective Cartier divisor on $X$ that does not contain any component of $Z$.
+\begin{theorem} Let $X$ be a reduced scheme essentially of finite type over $\bC$, $Z \subseteq X$ a reduced subscheme and $H$ a reduced effective Cartier divisor on $X$ that does not contain any component of $Z$.
 If $(H, Z\cap H)$ is a \DB pair, then $(X,Z)$ is a \DB pair near $H$.
-It then follows from \autoref{lem.TwoOfThreeDuBoisForPairs} that $(X, Z \cup H)$ is Du Bois near $H$. \end{theorem} \begin{proof} Next, choose a closed point ${\bq}$ of $X$ contained within $H$.
+It then follows from \autoref{lem.TwoOfThreeDuBoisForPairs} that $(X, Z \cup H)$ is Du Bois near $H$. \end{theorem} \begin{proof} We follow very closely the proof of \cite[Theorem 3.2]{KovacsDuBoisLC2} and \cite[Theorem 4.1]{KovacsSchwedeDBDeforms}, which are based on \cite{ElkikDeformationsOfRational}.
+Choose a closed point ${\bq}$ of $X$ contained within $H$.
 It is sufficient to prove that $(X, Z)$ is \DB at ${\bq}$.
 Let $R$ denote the stalk $\O_{X, {\bq}}$ and replace $X$ by $\Spec R$.
 Choose $f \in R$ to denote a defining equation of $H$ in $R$.
 Consider the following diagram whose rows are distinguished triangles in $D^{b}_{\coherent}(X)$:

 where $A^{\mydot}$ is the term completing the second row to a distinguished triangle.
 We claim we have a map $\tau$ as above such that $\tau \circ \rho$ is a quasi-isomorphism.
 Certainly we have a diagram with distinguished triangles for rows and columns